-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

-- 59. Rowanda could not settle with the IRS at the appeals conference.
-If she wants to litigate the issue but does not have sufficient funds to pay the proposed tax deficiency, Rowanda should litigate in the:
+59. Rowanda could not settle with the IRS at the appeals conference.
+If she wants to litigate the

+issue but does not have sufficient funds to pay the proposed tax deficiency, Rowanda should

+litigate in the:

-- A. U.S. District Court.
+A. U.S. District Court.

-- B. U.S. Circuit Court of Appeals.
+B. U.S. Circuit Court of Appeals.

-- C. U.S. Court of Federal Claims.
+C. U.S. Court of Federal Claims.

-- D. U.S. Tax Court.
+D. Tax Court.

+E. None of these.

+AACSB: Reflective Thinking

+AICPA: BB Resource Managemen

+Accessibility: Keyboard Navigation

+Blooms: Remembe Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and wha

+happens after the audit

+Level of Difficulty: 2 Mediun

+Topic: IRS Audit Selection

+60. Which of the following is not considered a primary authority?

+00. Which of the following is not considered a primary additionty.

+A. Tax Court case.

+B. Regulation.

+C. Revenue Ruling.

+D. Tax service.

-- E. None of these.
+E. None of these.

-AICPA BB: Resource Management Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
-Level of Difficulty: 2 Medium Which of the following is not considered a primary authority?
-A. Tax Court case B. Regulation C. Revenue Ruling D. Tax service E. None of these.
-AACSB: Reflective Thinking AICPA FN: Research Blooms: Remember Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Level of Difficulty: 1 Easy Which of the following is not considered a secondary authority?
+AACSB: Reflective Thinking

+AICPA: FN Research

+A annual little with a med A law in a time